cisagov/Malcolm/docs/aws.md

 * Copy [`./Malcolm/config/kubernetes-container-resources.yml.example`]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/config/kubernetes-container-resources.yml.example) to `./Malcolm/config/kubernetes-container-resources.yml` and [adjust container resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) in the copy.
     * This step is **required** for EKS Auto Mode and Fargate and **optional** for standard EKS.

-* Copy [`./Malcolm/kubernetes/99-ingress-aws-alb.yml.example`]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/kubernetes/99-ingress-aws-alb.yml.example) to `./Malcolm/kubernetes/99-ingress-aws-alb.yml` and edit as needed.
-This file is an example ingress manifest for Malcolm using the ALB controller for HTTPS.
-The ingress configuration will vary depending on the situation, but the values likely to need changing include:
-    * The `host: "malcolm.example.org"` references to be replaced with the domain name to be associated with the cluster's Malcolm instance.
-    * The `alb.ingress.kubernetes.io/certificate-arn` value to be replaced with the certificate ARN for the domain name (`$CERT_ARN` from a previous step).

 * [Start Malcolm](kubernetes.md#Running), providing the kubeconfig file as the `--file`/`-f` parameter and the additional parameters listed here.
 This will start the create the resources and start the pods running under the `malcolm` namespace.
     * For standard EKS
         * The `--inject-resources` argument is only required if you adjusted `kubernetes-container-resources.yml` as described above